 Drawing upon a wide range of literary and non-literary sources, the author explores the tensions and contradictions inherent in women's representations, studying them against the larger canvas of social history.
 The book focuses on the representations of white and Indian women, in addition to women of mixed races, in fiction as well as in colonial newspapers and journals.
-2007 978-81-250-3346-2 ' 380 224pp Paperback Rights: Restricted Writers in Retrospect The Rise of American Literary History, 1875-1910 Claudia Stokes, Assistant Professor of English, Trinity University, San Antonio See literature and language 2007 978-81-250-3161-1 ' 875 256pp Hardback Rights: Restricted Yuganta The End of an Epoch (Reissue) Irawati Karve, renowned sociologist and writer, who wrote in both English and Marathi See general interest 2007 978-81-250-3228-1 345 224pp Paperback Christians and Public Life in Colonial South India 1863-1937 Contending with Marginality Edited by Mallampalli Chandra, Assistant Professor of History, Westmont College, California
+2007 978-81-250-3346-2 ₹ 455 224pp Paperback Rights: Restricted Writers in Retrospect The Rise of American Literary History, 1875-1910 Claudia Stokes, Assistant Professor of English, Trinity University, San Antonio See literature and language 978-81-250-3161-1 ₹950 256pp Hardback Rights: Restricted Yuganta The End of an Epoch (Reissue) Irawati Karve, renowned sociologist and writer, who wrote in both English and Marathi See general interest 2007 978-81-250-3228-I ₹ 375 224pp Paperback Christians and Public Life in Colonial South India 1863-1937 Contending with Marginality Edited by Mallampalli Chandra, Assistant Professor of History, Westmont College, California

 This book tells the story of how Catholic and Protestant Indians have attempted to locate themselves within the evolving Indian nation.
 The book first explains how the Indian judiciary's 'official knowledge' isolated Christians from Indian notions of family, caste and nation.
 It then describes how different varieties and classes of Christians adopted, resisted and reshaped both imperial and nationalist perceptions of their identity.
-2006 978-0-415-32321-5 750 305pp Hardback Rights: Restricted Decentring Empire Britain, India and the Transcolonial World SERIES: NEW PERSPECTIVES IN SOUTH ASIAN HISTORY Edited by Durba Ghosh, Assistant Professor of History, Cornell University, and Dane Kennedy, Elmer Louis Kayser Professor of History and International Affairs, George Washington University, Washington, D.C.
+2006 978-0-415-32321-5 ₹ 750 305pp Hardback Rights: Restricted Decentring Empire Britain, India and the Transcolonial World SERIES: NEW PERSPECTIVES IN SOUTH ASIAN HISTORY Edited by Durba Ghosh, Assistant Professor of History, Cornell University, and Dane Kennedy, Elmer Louis Kayser Professor of History and International Affairs, George Washington University, Washington, D.C.

 Moving beyond the standard model of a bilateral circuit between imperial centre and colonial periphery, this book highlights the web of transcolonial and transnational networks that spread across and beyond the empire, operating both on its behalf and against its interests.
 It suggests that these networks worked in effect to decentre empire, shaping the multidimensional contours of the global modernity we contend with today.
-2006 978-81-250-2982-3 ' 930 420pp Hardback Rights: Restricted E-ISBN: 978-81-250-5245-6 Bahadur Shah Zafar, the 108 HISTORY Expunging Variola The Control and Eradication of Smallpox in India, 1947-1977 SERIES: NEW PERSPECTIVES IN SOUTH ASIAN HISTORY Sanjoy Bhattacharya, Lecturer, Wellcome Trust Centre for the History of Medicine, University College London See health and disability studies 2006 978-81-250-3018-8 ' 930 344pp Hardback E-ISBN: 978-81-250-5244-9 Old Potions, New Bottles Recasting Indigenous Medicine in Colonial Punjab, 1850-1945 SERIES: NEW PERSPECTIVES IN SOUTH ASIAN HISTORY Kavita Sivaramakrishnan, Research Fellow, Harvard Center for Population and Development Studies See HEALTH AND DISABILITY STUDIES 2006 978-81-250-2946-5 '985 296pp Hardback E-ISBN: 978-81-250-5240-1 Reading the East India Company, 1720-1840 Colonial Currencies of Gender Betty Joseph, Department of English, Rice University, Houston, USA
+Rights: Restricted E-ISBN: 978-81-250-5245-6 Expunging Variola The Control and Eradication of Smallpox in India, 1947-1977 SERIES: NEW PERSPECTIVES IN SOUTH ASIAN HISTORY Sanjoy Bhattacharya, Lecturer, Wellcome Trust Centre for the History of Medicine, University College London See health and disability studies 2006 978-81-250-3018-8 ₹930 344pp Hardback E-ISBN: 978-81-250-5244-9 Old Potions, New Bottles Recasting Indigenous Medicine in Colonial Punjab, 1850-1945 SERIES: NEW PERSPECTIVES IN SOUTH ASIAN HISTORY Kavita Sivaramakrishnan, Research Fellow, Harvard Center for Population and Development See health and disability studies 2006 978-81-250-2946-5 ₹ 985 296pp Hardback E-ISBN: 978-81-250-5240-1 Reading the East India Company, 1720-1840 Colonial Currencies of Gender Betty Joseph, Department of English, Rice University, Houston, USA